endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 43489d43488
 ```

-As we see, epic2 and SICER disagree slightly on the length of the regions that
+For these two regions, epic2 and SICER disagree slightly on the length of the regions.
+Both regions
-are close to the boundaries (chr6: 170805979, chr8: 145138636).
+are close to the chromosome boundaries (chr6: 170805979, chr8: 145138636).

-### Test 3: Hacat dataset
+### Test 3: HaCaT dataset

 In this test we used two ChIP-files and one Input file.
 We are mixing H3K27me3
 and H3K4me3, which is something you should not do in practice, but this does not